vgarc018/cs100hw4/README.md

     token: amazing.

 Now this is something useful.
 Remember, this is not ignoring *all* white space, so you'll have to type in the [ASCII character codes](http://www.petefreitag.com/cheatsheets/ascii-codes/) for other types of white space.

 So now we know that the delimiter can have multiple characters, but what about repeated characters?
 Turns out that it won't make a difference.
 So try `char_separator<char> delim(" &&&");` on your own if you don't believe us.

 **Why is this better than strtok?**
 If you haven't already looked, check out the [strtok tutorial](https://github.com/mikeizbicki/ucr-cs100/tree/2015winter/textbook/assignment-help/strtok) so that you can get a better understanding of it.
 As with everything, there are always its pros and its cons, and you'll find that `strtok` might not be as intuitive as the boost tokenizer.

 In `strtok`, we have to pass in two parameters and from the other tutorial, we see that there's this whole issue with having to pass in `NULL` so as to continue parsing with the same string.
-However with boost, the entire string is already parsed and we use iterators to look through them.
+However, with boost the entire string is already parsed and we use iterators to look through them.

+`strtok` also cannot move backwards while tokenizing.
+Once `strtok` is called, the substring before the token is dropped and cannot be accessed any more unless you pass in the original string again.

+FIX ME: add summary?